ajdavis/emptysquare-hugo/emptysquare/content/1pipe.md

 ![](scenario.058.png)

-When the SMTP server sends a beacon with barrier 4, the storage node advances its <u>overall</u> barrier to 3.
+When the SMTP server sends a beacon with barrier 4, the storage node advances its **overall** barrier to 3.
 That permits it to process the request with timestamp 3, and respond.

 ![](scenario.062.png)

 You can see how barriers enforce causality: the storage node waited to process the request until it was certain it had received all older messages on all links.
 It remembered the last barrier value on each link in order to determine this.

 The switch can't hold messages while waiting for its overall barrier to advance (a switch doesn't have much RAM), so it updates outbound messages' barriers to the switch's overall barrier before forwarding the message.
-Thus, each message's barrier value reflects the minimum barrier along the whole <u>path</u> it took.
+Thus, each message's barrier value reflects the minimum barrier along the whole **path** it took.
 This value tells the destination node that no lower-barrier messages will ever arrive on the same link.

 # Reliability